jorgef17/MNIST-Digit-Classifier/README.md

 # MNIST Digit Classifier

-A robust implementation of a digit classification system using the MNIST dataset.
+An implementation of a digit classification system using the MNIST dataset.
 The project provides options to train a new model, use an existing one, and test the model with custom images.
-It includes features like TensorBoard for monitoring training performance and early stopping for efficient model training.
+It includes features such as TensorBoard to monitor training performance and early stopping for efficient model training.

 ## Features